6.451.1 Policies, Authorities, Categories, and Approvals

 5. Granting of QSIs for NBU-Other and management officials are at management’s discretion following the QSI Policy Guidance and must adhere to all funding levels set forth by the Chief Financial Office (CFO).

-1. Annually, each business unit will review the awards pool to determine the eligibility for granting awards.
+1. Annually, each business unit must review the awards pool to determine the eligibility for granting awards/bonuses.

-3. Each business unit shall document all monetary and TOAs in compliance with OPM guidelines.
+3. Each business unit shall document all monetary and time-off awards (TOAs) in compliance with OPM guidelines.

-1. A QSI is a faster than normal increase in an employee's rate of basic pay (includes locality or special rate) from one-step of an employee's General Schedule (GS) or General Scheduled Law Enforcement Officers (GL) grade to the next higher step of that grade.
+1. A QSI is a faster than normal increase in an employee's rate of basic pay (includes locality or special rate) from one step of an employee's GS or General Scheduled Law Enforcement Officers (GL) grade to the next higher step of that grade.
 A QSI has the effect of moving an employee through the GS or GL pay range faster than by periodic step increases alone.

 4. When granting QSIs, business units must use the annualized cost of the QSIs to ensure they remain within their spending allocations.

-5. IRS will coordinate and communicate the effective and processing dates of QSIs annually (similar to monetary award payment scheduling).
-QSIs will not be effective throughout the year as ratings of record are completed.
-Staggering the effective dates of QSIs does not provide an efficient means to ensure IRS stays within the QSI budget cap.
+5. The IRS will coordinate and communicate the effective and processing dates of QSIs annually (similar to monetary award payment scheduling).

 QSI Eligibility

-1. All GS and GL employees described under IRS QSI Eligibility Criteria are covered.
+1. All GS and GL employees described under the QSI Eligibility criteria are covered.

-2. The IRS QSI eligibility criteria shall be based on official personnel records, performance appraisals approved by management and validly entered HR Connect/ePerformance, and other information available to management.
+2. The IRS QSI eligibility criteria shall be based on official personnel records, rating of record approved by management and validly processed in the approved performance management system and other information available to supervisors.

 3. In accordance with regulatory requirements, supervisors may recommend/nominate IRS employees for QSIs who meet eligibility requirements.
 To be eligible for a QSI, employees must: